 We like the Blue Cash Preferred because you earn exceptional rewards at U.S. supermarkets (up to $6,000 annually) and U.S. gas stations – and a bigger welcome bonus to boot.
 The problem?
-This card charges a $95 annual fee (waived for the first year), which is rare among cash back credit cards.
+This card charges a $95 annual fee, which is rare among cash back credit cards.

 In contrast, the American Express Cash Magnet card doesn’t charge an annual fee, nor does it have any bonus categories to keep track of.
 Once approved, you’ll earn a flat 1.5% cash back for every dollar you spend with no limits on the rewards you can earn.